onap/doc/docs/release/index.rst

 * A collection of documentation provided by :ref:`each project <doc_onap-developer_guide_projects>`.

-* Application Programming Interface Reference :ref:`available here <doc-apiref>`
+* Application Programming Interface Reference :ref:`available here <doc-apiref>`.

-* The `developer wiki <http://wiki.onap.org>`_ remains a good source of information on meeting plans and notes from committees, project teams, community events and general, release independent information about ONAP.
-Release dependent information is being migrated from the wiki to gerrit source control.
-See the doc project :ref:`release notes <doc-release-notes>` for current status.
+* The `developer wiki <http://wiki.onap.org>`_ remains a good source of information on meeting plans and notes from committees, project teams and community events.
+See the doc project :ref:`release notes <doc-release-notes>` for current status on documentation.

 Known Issues and Limitations
 ++++++++++++++++++++++++++++
-TBP overall / general statement
+Known Issues and limitations are documented in each project Release Notes.

-See :ref:`release notes <doc-releaserepos>` for each project.
+Refer to :ref:`release notes <doc-releaserepos>` for each project.

 License
 +++++++
+ONAP Amsterdam is an `Apache Version 2 license <http://www.apache.org/licenses/LICENSE-2.0>`_ type of Open Source project.

 How to Report a Bug
 +++++++++++++++++++